mountaintofu/dotfiles/README.md

 </p>

 This is a somewhat comprehensive tutorial repository to keep track of what I've done to my system, I guess.
-Copy whatever you want.
+Copy whatever you want/need.
 - ![TNO](	/../main/xfce4-themes/themes/TNO.zip)* theme.
 > There are gaps between windows.
 Window-tiling are stock, binded in ![Keyboard Shortcut](	/../main/README.md#keyboard-shortcuts).